MohammadValeed/Resume/README.md

 # Resume
-Interactive Resume built using HTML, CSS.
+Interactive Resume built using HTML and CSS.